novoda/spikes/TelepresenceBot/README.md

 * **HW-SW bridge unit**: a serial channel between the receiver Android app and the movement unit.
 It will be included in the receiver App, once finished.
 * **Movement unit**: Arduino-controlled motors connected to a frame holding the Adroid device

+## Using the Server Unit
+Grab Node and install the required modules with `npm install`.

+Open `server-unit` directory in command line and run `node server.js`

 ## Movement unit development
 1. Download the official Arduino IDE from https://www.arduino.cc/en/Main/Software